pace-neutrons/Horace/documentation/adr/0018-algorithm-migration-to-paged-files.md

 s = sqw(filename, page_size)
 ```
 - a warning message will be output when operations are performed
-  on dataset that require paging to enable a user to understand the performance drop
+  on dataset that requires paging to enable a user to understand the performance drop,

 - all algorithms will be created following a common API pattern: